Merlin: Tales of Merlin's disappearance

+Lancelot Speed's illustration for James Thomas Knowles' The Legends of King Arthur and His Knights (1912):

+"Waving her hands and uttering the charm, [she] presently enclosed him fast within the tree."

 Arthur Rackham's illustration for Romance of King Arthur (1917) abridged from Le Morte d'Arthur by Alfred W. Pollard:

 "How by her subtle working she made Merlin to go under the stone to let wit of the marvels there and she wrought so there for him that he came never out for all the craft he could do."

-In the prose romance tradition, Merlin's eventual undoing comes from his lusting after another of his female students: the one often named Viviane, among various other names and spellings (including Malory's own Nyneve that his editor William Caxton changed to Nymue which in turn eventually became the now-popular Nimue).
-Her character and relation to Merlin have been added to the legend of Merlin in the prose continuations of de Boron Merlin, identifying her with the figure of Lancelot's supernatural foster mother.
-She is also called a fairy (French fee) like Morgan and described as a Lady of the Lake, or the "chief Lady of the Lake" in the case of Malory's Nimue.
-In the Arthurian prequel Perceforest, the ancestry of both Merlin and the Lady of the Lake is descended from the ancient fairy Morgane (unrelated to Arthur's sister).
-Here, their bloodline had been cursed by Morgane out of false belief that her daughter was raped by a human (really her lover) so that a female descendant is destined to kill a male one.
+The Merlin stories often end with his removal from the world.
+In the prose romance tradition, Merlin's eventual undoing comes from his lusting after another of his female students: the one often named Viviane or Vivien, among various other names and spellings (including Malory's own Nyneve that his editor William Caxton changed to Nymue, which in turn eventually became the now-popular Nimue).
+The theme of Merlin's entrapment by a woman became one of the most popular and iconic in his legend.
+Her character and relation to Merlin have been added to the legend of Merlin in the prose continuations of de Boron's Merlin, identifying her with the figure of Lancelot's supernatural foster mother.
+She is also called a fairy (French fee), like Morgan, and is described as a Lady of the Lake, or the "chief Lady of the Lake" in the case of Malory's Nimue.
+In the Arthurian prequel Perceforest, the ancestry of both Merlin and the Lady of the Lake descends from the ancient fairy named Morgane (unrelated to Arthur's sister).
+Here, their bloodline had been cursed by Morgane (out of a false belief that her daughter was raped by her daughter's human lover), thus making her female descendant destined to kill a male one.